 Rugby World Cup Kicks Off in Paris

-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 As Eleanor Beardsley reports, the country has plunged into a kind of collective rugby hysteria.

-Parisian Louis Longbua(ph) says there's no way they can lose.
+ELEANOR BEARDSLEY: Parisian Louis Longbua(ph) says there's no way they can lose.

 BEARDSLEY: Never mind that Les Bleus did lose to dark horse Argentina, sports announcers were quick to point out that France still had a chance at the title.
 For weeks, the only thing that has seemed to matter in France is rugby.
 The French players and coaches have graced the covers of nearly every newspaper and magazine, and the sport has been analyzed and parsed ad nauseam on television talk shows.

-Still, fan Laurice Martin(ph) believes rugby's qualities will eventually make it more popular than soccer.
+BEARDSLEY: Still, fan Laurice Martin(ph) believes rugby's qualities will eventually make it more popular than soccer.

-Mr. LAURICE MARTIN (Rugby Fan): Because rugby have nice philosophy about community, courage and friendship.
+SIMON: Because rugby have nice philosophy about community, courage and friendship.
 And it's really great.
 Better than soccer.

-Colin Kent(ph), who traveled here with his family from South Africa, says they haven't learned much French but their rugby's okay.
+BEARDSLEY: Colin Kent(ph), who traveled here with his family from South Africa, says they haven't learned much French but their rugby's okay.

-Mr. COLIN KENT (Rugby Fan, South Africa): We know the rugby terms sufficiently well enough to communicate with them.
+SIMON: We know the rugby terms sufficiently well enough to communicate with them.
 Rugby is a universal language.
 Everybody knows more or less how to communicate with one another.

-For NPR News, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

 SIMON: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.